Hestat/blazescan/README.md

 	  -a will scan all cpanel accounts

+	  -A will use Agressive mode to scan all cpanel accounts

 	  -u will scan the specified cpanel user

 	  -l will show the results of the last scan